Project-Sloth/ps-inventory/README.md

 * i-kulgu for [updated decay](https://github.com/i-kulgu/qb-inventory-decay)

 # Issues and Suggestions
-Please use the GitHub issues system to report issues or make suggestions, when making suggestion, please keep [Suggestion] in the title to make it clear that it is a suggestion.
+Please use the GitHub issues system to report issues or make suggestions, when making suggestions, please keep [Suggestion] in the title to make it clear that it is a suggestion.